Oslo Philharmonic: History

 The first Norwegian radio broadcast started in April 1923, and shortly after, the first radio concert with the Oslo Philharmonic Orchestra.
 From 1925, there was a contract between the orchestra and the Norwegian Broadcasting Corporation (NRK), ensuring weekly live broadcast concerts.
 This contract with NRK saved the orchestra from bankruptcy in the 1930s.
 Issay Dobrowen joined the orchestra in 1927; when he left in 1931, the position of chief conductor was divided between two Norwegians: Odd Grüner Hegge and Olav Kielland.
 After 1933, Kielland became sole chief conductor until 1945.

-In 1953 Oslo hosted the ISCM Festival, which brought further international contacts in the awareness of new repertoire, which many of the Scandinavian countries had been deprived of during the years of World War I and World War II.
+In 1953, Oslo hosted the ISCM Festival, which brought further international contacts in the awareness of new repertoire, which many of the Scandinavian countries had been deprived of during the years of World War I and World War II.
 The first performance of the Oslo Philharmonic outside Scandinavia took place in 1962.
 Since then, the orchestra has much international acclaim.

 In 1979, the orchestra formally changed its name to Oslo Philharmonic Orchestra.
 In 1996, an act of the Norwegian parliament made the orchestra an independent foundation.

 Although the orchestra has maintained high standards of quality since its inception and under various renowned musical directors, many consider that it saw its largest leap forward during the tenure of Mariss Jansons from 1979 to 2002.
 During this time the orchestra recorded readings of Tchaikovsky's symphonies, and went on international tours.
 The Oslo Philharmonic and Jansons won international acclaim with its Tchaikovsky cycle and a very successful series of recordings for EMI.

 Subsequent music directors have been André Previn (2002–2006) and Jukka-Pekka Saraste (2006–2013).
 Saraste now has the title of æresdirigent (conductor laureate) with the orchestra.
 In February 2011, the orchestra announced the appointment of Vasily Petrenko as its next chief conductor, as of the 2013–2014 season, with an initial contract of 4 years.
 In November 2015, the orchestra announced the extension of Petrenko's contract through 2020.
 Petrenko concluded his chief conductorship of the orchestra at the close of the 2019–2020 season, with the season truncated by the COVID-19 pandemic.

 In May 2018, Klaus Mäkelä first guest-conducted the orchestra.
 On the basis of this appearance, in October 2018, the orchestra announced the appointment of Mäkelä as its next chief conductor, effective with the 2020–2021 season, with an initial contract of 3 seasons.
 In May 2020, the orchestra announced an extension of Mäkelä's initial contract with the orchestra for an additional 4 seasons, unusual in its timing before the official start of his tenure as chief conductor of the orchestra.
+In April 2024, Mäkelä stated his intention to conclude his Oslo Philharmonic tenure at the close of the 2026–2027 season.
+In August 2025, the orchestra announced that Mäkelä is to conclude his tenure with the orchestra at the close of the 2025-2026 season, one season earlier than previously announced.